Complex and Adaptive Dynamical Systems: A Primer: Competitive Dynamics and Winning Coalitions

-There are many ways in dynamical system theory by which attractors can become unstable.
+There are many ways in dynamical {systems} theory by which attractors can become unstable.
 The purpose of any cognitive system is cognitive information processing and associative thought processes constitute the most fundamental form of cognitive information processing.
 We therefore discuss here how memories can take part, in the form of transient attractors, in associative thought processes.

-\underline{\bf Associative overlaps}\\ Let us denote by $x_i\in[0,1]$ the activities of the network ($i=1,\dots,N$) and by
+\runinhead{Associative Overlaps} Let us denote by $x_i\in[0,1]$ the activities of the network ($i=1,\ldots,N$) and by

-the activation patterns of the $N^{(m)}$ stable attractors, the memories.
-In winners-take-all networks the $x_i^{(\alpha)}\to 0,1$.
+the activation patterns of the $N^{(m)}$ memories, the stable attractors.
+In winners-take-all networks {} $x_i^{(\alpha)}\to 0,1$.

-For the 7-site network illustrated in Fig.\ \ref{cogSys1_fig_memory_states} the number of cliques is $N^{(m)}=5$ and for the clique $\alpha = (0,1,2)$ the activities approach $x_i^{(0,1,2)}\to1$ (i=0,1,2) for members of the winning coalition and $x_j^{(0,1,2)}\to0$ (j=3,4,5,6) for the out-of-clique units. \begin{quotation}{\it Associative Overlap of Order Zero.\enspace} We define the associative overlap of zero order
+For the seven-site network illustrated in Fig.~\ref{cogSys1_fig_memory_states} the number of cliques is $N^{(m)}=5$ and for the clique $\alpha = (0,1,2)$ the activities approach $x_i^{(0,1,2)}\to1$ (i=0,1,2) for members of the winning coalition and $x_j^{(0,1,2)}\to0$ ($j=3,4,5,6$) for the out-of-clique units. \begin{quotation}{\it Associative Overlap of Order Zero.\enspace} We define the associative overlap of zero order